Workiva/built_redux/doc/advanced/nested_reducers.md

 // could be modified to handle more actions that rebuild builtList.
 // Reducers added to the ListReducerBuilder must have the signature:
 // (BuiltList<int>, Action<T>, ListBuilder<int>)
-final listReducerBuilder = new ListReducerBuilder<Collection, CollectionBuilder, int>(
+final listReducerBuilder = ListReducerBuilder<Collection, CollectionBuilder, int>(
         (s) => s.builtList, (b) => b.builtList) // maps from the main state object to the nested collection ..add<Null>(CollectionActionsNames.builtListAction, (s, a, b) => b.add(0));